 - Gratuities – While not required, it is customary to pay gratuities to the crew members who make cruise vacations so memorable.
 Disney Cruise Line makes this easy with the option to pre-pay gratuities prior to sailing, or guests can have gratuities automatically added to their shipboard accounts.
-The suggested amount is $13.50 per day, per cruise passenger, which is divided up among the stateroom host and dining staff (this fee may be slightly higher in suites, which have more dedicated staff and a greater range of services).
+The suggested amount as of July 2022 is $14.50 per day, per cruise passenger, which is divided up among the stateroom host and dining staff (this fee may be slightly higher in suites, which have more dedicated staff and a greater range of services).
 Additional gratuities for room service, Port Adventures, and other services are always at guests’ discretion.

 - Premium Activities – Every cruise is packed with fun from bow to stern, and many activities such as trivia contests, dance parties, group competitions, character meetings, and extravagant stage shows are all included in the cruise fare.
 Certain premium activities, however, do have extra charges.
 These include magical makeovers, wine tastings, spa treatments, personal fitness training, bingo games, and exclusive events that include personalization and commemorative gifts, such as the Royal Court Royal Tea experience.